Titanium diboride

 Titanium diboride (TiB_{2}) is an extremely hard ceramic which has excellent heat conductivity, oxidation stability and wear resistance.
 TiB_{2} is also a reasonable electrical conductor, so it can be used as a cathode material in aluminium smelting and can be shaped by electrical discharge machining.

 Physical properties

-TiB_{2} shares some properties with boron carbide and titanium carbide, but many of its properties are superior to those of B_{4}C & TiC:
+TiB_{2} shares some properties with boron carbide and titanium carbide, but many of its properties are superior to those two.